zachpeagler/Thesis/docs/script.md

 To combat this, we can slowly dry the granules out, giving the microbes time to acclimate to the desiccation and enable their endogenous stress response mechanisms.

-The desiccation in this study was done in a vacuum desiccation chamber at 30*C and 0.5 atm, but drying time is highly dependent on the density of the granules put into the desiccation chamber.
+The desiccation in this study was done in a vacuum desiccation chamber at 30*C and 0.5 atm, but drying time is highly dependent on the amount of granules put into the desiccation chamber.

 ## CBG pic
 Finally, we end up with these.
 Chitosan biostimulant granules.
-Getting here was a long journey, and I developed a lot of ancillary things that I'd like to briefly highlight.

-## Ancillary developments

-3d prints. lots of lab tools. centrifuge and microcentrifuge tube racks. camera to microscope adapters. etc.
+So, we have our inoculation method we want to test out, but what are we going to apply it to?

 ## Model organism: Tomato

-So now we've got our
+Tomatoes are the second most grown crop in the United States and represent a large part of commercial growing, and they have a really easily identifiable stress response, known as blossom-end rot.
+Blossom-end rot is caused by a calcium deficiency in the plant.

+So we know what we're going to grow, but how are we going to grow it?

 ## Semi-Hydroponic growing

+We used semi-hydroponic growing in 2 of the 3 trials we performed.
+This method of cultivation uses an inert soil-like media along with a liquid nutrient solution, and has several advantages over traditional soil cultivation, including increased lang, nutrient, and water use efficiency, higher fruit yield, and no fertilizer loss to the environment.
+However, this often comes at the cost of decreased fruit quality.

+So how can we increase the fruit quality?
+We can use salt!

 ## Salt stress

+Salt stress has a variety of effects on plants, including decreased yield, increased blossom-end rot, and increased fruit quality.

+So when growing tomatoes in a semi-hydroponic system with salt stress, we have a quality-quantity tradeoff.
+But what if we used our biostimulants to offset that tradeoff?
+This is where plang growth promoting bacteria come in

 ## Plant Growth Promoting Bacteria